jameysharp/corrode/src/Language/Rust/Corrode/C.md

 C literals (integer, floating-point, character, and string) translate to similar tokens in Rust.

-> **TODO**: If the integer literal was written in hex or octal, emit a
-> hex or octal literal in the generated Rust.

 > **TODO**: Figure out what to do about floating-point hex literals,
 > which as far as I can tell Rust doesn't support (yet?).